jingshuw/website/content/course/stat347_2021/_index.md

 - Foundations of Linear and Generalized Linear Models by Alan Agresti (required)
 - Generalized Linear Models by P. McCullagh and J.A.
 Nelder (optional)

+## Class schudule and office hours
+Lectures will be recorded and the videos will be posted on Canvas every week.